nadegegriesser/nadegegriesser.github.io/_posts/2015-12-05-Rest-Client-Add-On.md

 title: REST Client Browser Add-on
 ---

 You can find REST Client Add-ons for most of the browsers.
 They propose a user friendly interface to generate, send REST requests and analyze the response.
-These are usefull for punctual manual testing.
+These are useful for punctual manual testing.

 For example: